Roger-random/Sawppy_Rover/docs/SGVHAK Rover Software.md

 Give each of our ten servo their own individual ID.
 The exact values are not important but they must be ten different IDs.
 If desired to copy reference Sawppy implementation, give them ID #20 through #29.
 Mark each servo with their new ID for reference.
-(I used a label maker on each servo.)
+Sawppy visible in pictures used a label maker to record each servo ID.

 # Servo Placement During Construction